 Under New Jersey motor vehicle law, possession of small amounts of drugs (Controlled Dangerous Substances or CDS) can have serious consequences.
 These include jail time, license suspension, and hefty fines.
-Fortunately, New Jersey offers a one-time program for the first offender called a Conditional Discharge.
+Fortunately, New Jersey offers a one-time program for the first offender called a Conditional Discharge, that can help you avoid a conviction.

 When is a Conditional Discharge Available?